“A friendly, creative, environment for learning together”

 Week 4

-We learnt about animal food chains with Mrs Cann.
+We learnt about animal food chains with Mrs Everitt.
 Do you know what the difference between PREDATOR and PREY is?
 Or what a PRODUCER and a CONSUMER are?
 We created some food chains together thinking about the mini-beasts / animals that we would see in our local environment such as our gardens or local woodland.
 We then played a fun food chain game on the field.

 In the afternoon we finished our weaving frames and helped Mrs Platts with the gardening.
 We also went on a bug hunt around the garden.
+We enjoyed playing some more field games too!

 Week 5